ruleechen/GlipIntegrationStatic/README.md

-# GlipIntegrationStatic
+# Static Resource Store
-put glip integration static files here and will be referenced via https://rawgit.com/
+Put static resources in this public repo and the files can be referenced via https://rawgit.com/